- Daily Impact: Every day in America, more than 200 people sustain a nonfatal gun injury.

 The story of gun violence in the United States is often told through the tragic deaths that come with numbing regularity—on average more than 100 gun deaths occur each day.1Centers for Disease Control and Prevention (CDC), National Center for Health Statistics, Wide-ranging Online Data for Epidemiologic Research (WONDER), Underlying Cause of Death.
 A yearly average was developed using five years of most recent available data: 2014 to 2018.
 But an often overlooked part of today’s gun violence crisis is nonfatal gun injuries, which occur with disturbing frequency and outnumber gun deaths.

-Every day in the United States, more than 230 people sustain a nonfatal gun injury, averaging one person every seven minutes who is shot and wounded with a gun.2The data that forms the basis of this report, unless otherwise indicated, comes from the Nationwide Emergency Department Sample (NEDS) and the National Inpatient Sample (NIS), both part of the Healthcare Cost and Utilization Project (HCUP) of the US Department of Health & Human Services’ Agency for Healthcare Research and Quality (AHRQ).
+Every day in the United States, more than 200 people sustain a nonfatal gun injury.2The data that forms the basis of this report, unless otherwise indicated, comes from the Nationwide Emergency Department Sample (NEDS) and the National Inpatient Sample (NIS), both part of the Healthcare Cost and Utilization Project (HCUP) of the US Department of Health & Human Services’ Agency for Healthcare Research and Quality (AHRQ).
 Data is from 2017, the most recent year available for this data.
 These survivors are overwhelmingly adolescent and young adult males, too many of whom endure life-long physical and emotional complications as a result that limit their opportunities far into adulthood.
 Perhaps one of the most pernicious impacts of this daily injury toll is the way it contributes to a vicious cycle of violence: One of the strongest predictors of future violence for young people is surviving it.3Jennifer N. Shaffer and R. Barry Ruback, “Violent Victimization as a Risk Factor for Violent Offending among Juveniles,” Juvenile Justice Bulletin (Office of Juvenile Justice and Delinquency Prevention, December 2002), https://bit.ly/32j52yu; Simon I. Singer, “Homogeneous Victim-Offender Populations: A Review and Some Research Implications,” Journal of Criminal Law and Criminology 72, no. 2 (1981): 779–88; Wesley G. Jennings, Alex R. Piquero, and Jennifer M. Reingle, “On the Overlap between Victimization and Offending: A Review of the Literature,” Aggression and Violent Behavior 17, no. 1 (2012): 16–26, https://doi.org/10.1016/j.avb.2011.09.003; Robert J. Sampson and Janet L. Lauritsen, “Violent Victimization and Offending: Individual-, Situational-, and Community-Level Risk Factors,” in Understanding and Preventing Violence, Volume 3: Social Influences, ed.
 Albert J. Reiss and Jeffrey A. Roth (National Academies Press, 1994).

 Understanding the contours of these injuries—where, to whom, and how often they occur—is essential for developing solutions.
 Yet there is no centralized system for tracking nonfatal firearm injuries and no place to look up the number, type, and extent of these injuries.4The CDC, the federal agency responsible for collecting data to protect the US from dangerous health threats, hasmade nonfatal firearm injury data available through its National Electronic Injury Surveillance System (NEISS) dataset in the past.
 However, in the face of increasing scrutiny of the reliability of this data, the CDC removed 2016 and 2017 nonfatal injury data and has not published 2018 data for firearms on its website.
 Everytown for Gun Safety strongly supports equipping the CDC with the funds necessary to thoroughly measure and examine gun violence.
 While emergency department and inpatient data on gunshot wounds is systematically collected by a hospital’s billing department, it is not currently made publicly available.
 Some states provide data for free through the federal Healthcare Cost and Utilization Project’s database (HCUPnet), but in others, such data comes with a high price tag and a two- or three-year delay.
 The result is that the ongoing epidemic of nonfatal gunshot wounds is not an integral part of the conversation around gun violence in America.
 The pain, the emotional trauma, and the long-term consequences for those who are treated and survive gunshot wounds are hardly counted.